Increase Visibility While Welding

-Since grinding and deburring dust has the ability to spread throughout a workplace quickly, the most reliable solution is removing it at the workstation to prevent it from making its way to workers, machinery, and electronic equipment.
+Because grinding and deburring dust can spread throughout a facility so quickly, the most effective solution is to extract it from the workstation, preventing it from making its way to machine operators, machinery, and electronic equipment.

 The most efficient way to establish clean air in your facility is by implementing a dust collection system that captures and filters contaminated air at the source.
 Industrial facilities with grinding applications that generate explosive or combustible dust face even greater risks.